ireina7/divide-and-conquer-leetcode/README.md

 ## Strategies
 We can classify `divide-and-conquer` algorithms based on how they divide problems.
-- Type 0: init part :+ the last element
+- *Type 0*: init part :+ the last element
-- Type 1: Equally divide into two parts
+- *Type 1*: Equally divide into two parts

-For more details, please refer to the Strategy doc.
+For more details, please refer to [the strategy doc](./doc/Strategy.md).

 ## Epilogue
 Fuck leetcode, long live `divide-and-conquer`!